How to Find an

 Lesson Costs

-According to our recent cello lesson cost guide, the average cost is $35 for a half hour cello lesson.
-Live online lessons using video chats typically charge between $30-40 for a half hour lesson.
+The average cost for a half hour cello lesson in the US is $35.
+Live online lessons using video chats typically charge between $35-45 for a half hour lesson.
 Local in-person cello lessons averages $45 per half hour lesson, while in-person group lessons can cost $25.

 Flexible Scheduling